Nursing

 logo.png

 Practically every crosstown university associated with our detachment has the necessary prerequisite coursework available for aspiring nursing students.
-Students may complete the first phase at their home campus, then apply to transfer to USC for phase two.
-Prospective students who have completed a minimum of 42 semester hours of pre-nursing courses requirements may apply for the UTHSC School of Nursing admission.
+Students may complete the prerequisites at their home campus, then apply to transfer to UT Health San Antonio for the BSN program.
+Prospective students who have completed a minimum of 51 out of the 60 hours of prerequisite courses may apply for the UTHSC School of Nursing admission.
 Click on each school below to review its USC equivalency table.

 The University of Texas at San Antonio